 Another aim is to help local people avoid potential damage to the environment.
 They help us with our conservation projects and we help them with their farming.
 We have a model farm which we use to pass on ideas and techniques to local farmers.
-We then support them - growing mahogany, coffee and cocoa along with livestock management and crop rotations.
+We then support them - growing food along with livestock management and crop rotations.
 We hope that the new Trans-Amazon highway will also bring in tourists and make cash-crop production more profitable.

 Releasing captive animals (such as exotic pets) into safe environments is another key part of our project.
 Taricaya has been officially appointed the first Animal Release Centre in this part of South America.
 We are pioneering this concept and have already released many animals back into their natural habitats.

 All volunteers stay at the Taricaya Ecological Reserve, which is owned and run by Projects Abroad.
 Accommodation consists of basic 4-person wooden bungalows with private bathrooms.
 There is also a large kitchen and dining area, research laboratories, a communual lodge to relax in, and much more.
 We make sure that you will be well looked after even in the middle of the jungle!
 Volunteers can visit also visit the Amazon Planet Lodge next to Taricaya (5 minute boat ride or 15 minute walk) during their time off.

 The nearest town is Puerto Maldonado, around an hour away by boat.
 Volunteers have the option of visiting the town at weekends.
 Here you will find hotels, bars, shops and internet access.
 This is also where volunteers are picked up from the airport when they arrive.